Stroke Recovery Stages and What to Expect at Each Stage

 Stroke recovery is a gradual process.
 When a stroke occurs, blood flow to a portion of the brain is interrupted, causing brain cells to die from lack of oxygen.
 This damage leads to various impairments, depending on which brain regions are affected.
 Ischemic strokes are the most common type, occurring when a blood vessel in the brain becomes blocked.
 They account for about 87% of all stroke cases.

-The brain's ability to reorganize itself—known as neuroplasticity—is the foundation of stroke recovery.
-After a stroke, neuroplasticity enables the brain to compensate for damaged areas by:
+The brain's ability to reorganize itself—known as neuroplasticity—is believed to play a key role in stroke recovery.
+After a stroke, neuroplasticity supports the brain’s ability to compensate for damaged areas by different mechanisms:

 Recovery after stroke typically follows a nonlinear course, with the most rapid improvements occurring in the first few months.
 Stroke recovery is commonly divided into three main phases: